Marion34-dev/Rock-Paper-Scissors/README.md

 - the DFAT member will be presented the choices (rock, paper and scissors)
 - the DFAT member can choose one option
 - the game will choose a random option
-- a winner will be declared
+- a winner will be declared and an option to play again

 ## Basic Rules